What is massage?

 Massage is considered a type of complementary therapy.
 Complementary therapies aim to treat the whole person, not just the symptoms of disease.
 They are used together with conventional or mainstream medicine.
 Complementary therapies are not used instead of cancer treatments such as chemotherapy, radiotherapy, surgery or drug therapy.

-While massage doesn’t treat the cancer itself, it may help reduce the side effects caused by conventional treatments and improve quality of life.
+While massage doesn’t treat the cancer itself, it may help reduce the side effects caused by conventional treatments and improve quality of life and wellbeing.

 Why do people with cancer use massage?

-As well as improving physical symptoms, some people with cancer choose to have a massage because it:
+As well as improving physical symptoms, some people with cancer say that having a massage: